Jax Taylor’s Girlfriend Reacts To His Playboy Mansion Tweet: It ‘Sucks’

-Jax Taylor visited the Playboy Mansion earlier this week for a premiere party and when he took to Twitter to share a special moment with his fans and followers, his girlfriend, Brittany Cartwright, weighed in.
+Jax Taylor visited the Playboy Mansion earlier this week for a premiere party, and when he took to Twitter to share a special moment with his fans and followers, his girlfriend, Brittany Cartwright, weighed in.

 After posing with a couple of scantily clad Playmates, the Vanderpump Rules star posted a photo of himself on Twitter and told fans he can now die happy.